 Adverbs are getting dumped on these days.
-“Everyone” is condemning those adverbs that end in -ly, saying writers should be more creative in their writing.
+“Everyone” is condemning those adverbs that end in -ly (well, and the rest), saying writers should be more creative in their writing.
 That they shouldn’t need to write slowly or quietly or, ahem, quickly, lol…you get the picture.

 Admittedly there are a few adverbs that are abused to hell and gone.
 Really.
 There truly are very many adverbs that are really, really overused.

 That said, if you’re hurting for space, a more creative choice, ahem, can also get the idea across:

 - Instead of The candles flickered intermittently in the darkened room, consider:

 - The candles fluctuated in the darkened room.

 - The candles guttered in the darkened room.

 - The candles twinkled in the darkened room.

 Each word choice provides a greater sense of the atmosphere while using fewer letters.